About Diabetes Advocacy...

 Diabetes Advocacy is filled with knowledge, resources, and support.
 It has become a voice for those living with Type 1 diabetes .
 It has been heard by politicians on both provincial and federal levels.
 Diabetes Advocacy was instrumental in the 2004 reform of the Disability Tax Credit which now allows people living with Type 1 diabetes to receive the credit.
 It continues to work to improve access to devices and supplies for those living with diabetes in Canada, as well as working to protect the rights of children in schools.

-Diabetes Advocacy is run by Barb Wagstaff, a mother of two wonderful boys.
+Diabetes Advocacy is run by Barb Wagstaff, a mother of two wonderful young men.
 Barb's youngest son was diagnosed with Type 1 Diabetes when he was just two years old.
 From that day forward, she dedicated much of her time and energy to making the best possible life for her son and for other living with this disease.

 Barb created this site when she could not find enough information and support for Canadians.
 She set about attempting to fill that gap by focusing on issues and challenges that affected Canadians living with Type 1 Diabetes.
 Barb is a mother with no medical background who works as a parent and an advocate to provide an information source and support network to people living with diabetes throughout Canada and the world.
 Barb and Diabetes Advocacy continue to grow each day with the help and support of people who visit this site.